hphelion/documentation/devplatform/devplatform.database-ALS.md

 ---
 <!--PUBLISHED-->

-#Connecting the Database Service with the Application Lifecycle Service
+# HP Helion Development Platform: Connecting the Database Service with the Application Lifecycle Service
 If a more durable or scalable MySQL database service is needed, ensure your ALS cluster is configured to use a database instance or master/slave pair provided by the Database Service.
 This is an option at cluster create time.

 <img src="media/databaseALS.png"/>